Eppo-exp/eppo-docs/docs/administration/email-notifications.md

 ### A metric reached statistical significance on any team’s sequential experiment

-- When a metrics reaches statistical significance across all experiments for **Sequential experiments ONLY**
+- When a metric reaches statistical significance across all experiments for **Sequential experiments ONLY**